waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Maintenance Protocol:** Critical tool flaws must be fixed *immediately* upon discovery.
 Deferring fixes is a critical failure.
 This includes improving tools that provide poor feedback, like the pathfinder.
 - **`autopress_buttons` Flag (CRITICAL):** The `automated_battle_move_selector` tool outputs a sequence of button presses (e.g., `["Down", "A"]`).
 For this sequence to execute correctly without being truncated by the system, the `autopress_buttons: true` flag MUST be set when calling the tool.
 Failure to do so results in only the first button press being executed, causing battle automation to fail.

-# IX.
+# VIII.
 Cognitive Bias & Self-Correction Log

 - **Fossil Quest Confirmation Bias:** I may be too focused on the Hiker at 1F (6,7) being the direct solution.
 It's possible that an action performed elsewhere on the map (or even in a different location entirely) could trigger him to move.
 I must remain open to testing hypotheses that are not directly related to interacting with the Hiker himself.

-# VIII.
-Future Tool Ideas
-- An `item_menu_navigator` tool to automatically select a specific item from the inventory, avoiding manual scrolling.

-# X. Fossil Quest - New Hypotheses
+# IX.
+Fossil Quest - New Hypotheses

 - If the Coin Case is not found in the Game Corner, the man at (15,12) may have lost it somewhere else in Celadon City.
 A city-wide search would be the next step.

-# XI.
-Verified Observations
+# X. Verified Observations

+- **Game Corner Clerk Dialogue:** The clerk at (6, 7) will say "You don't have a COIN CASE!" if the player attempts to buy coins without one.